 This tour will show you the components of the Dashboard tab

-The Dashboard tab is the first thing you’ll see when logging into Manager (http://www.mokimanage.com).
 The dashboard is supposed to give you a quick snapshot of your account.
 You will see your total devices and their status, as well as device location and Moki’s recent blog post.
-You may also see a section for Compliance if you have implemented the Manager SDK into your app.
+You may also see a section for Compliance if you have implemented the Compliance section of the Manager SDK into your app.

 Section 1: Compliance Section

 If you have installed the Security Section of the Manager SDK into your app then you will have a Compliance Section.
 This Compliance section and the Overall section can be dragged an dropped to change order by putting your curser over the 5 vertical dots, clicking and dragging.
 Two sections will give you the Devices Checked, along with their Pass or Fail status, and another section for Failed Compliance Checks and the reasons.
 The drop down menu in the top right lists the app you are viewing Compliance on.
 If there are multiple apps within your account that have this piece of the Manager SDK embedded you can select it from this list.

 Shows the total number of devices that have been checked and how many of those have passed or failed.